Asm25xr/Store-System/README.md

 # Store-System
-This project practical task for the File Structure Course
+This project is a practical task for the File Structure Course